Marine Current Turbines

-Marine Current Turbines Ltd (MCT), is a United Kingdom-based company which is developing tidal stream generators.
-It is owned by the German automation company, Siemens.
+Marine Current Turbines Ltd (MCT), was a United Kingdom-based company that developed tidal stream generators, most notably the 1.2 MW SeaGen turbine.
+The company was bought by the German automation company, Siemens in 2012, who later sold the company to Atlantis Resources in 2015.

 History

 MCT was founded in 2000 to develop ideas of tidal power developed by Peter Fraenkel, who had previously been a founder partner of IT Power, a consultancy established to further the development of sustainable energy technologies.
-The company is based in Bristol and employed 15 people in 2007.
+The company was based in Bristol and employed 15 people in 2007.

 By 2003, MCT had installed a 300 kW experimental tidal turbine 3 km northeast of Lynmouth, Devon and by 2008 they had a 1.2 MW turbine, SeaGen, in Strangford Lough, Northern Ireland which was able to feed electricity into the National Grid.

-They now have contracts to install a full tidal farm in the Skerries, off northwest Wales, and projects in the Bay of Fundy, Nova Scotia and Vancouver, British Columbia, Canada.
+They had contracts to install a full tidal farm in the Skerries, off northwest Wales, and projects in the Bay of Fundy, Nova Scotia and Vancouver, British Columbia, Canada, however these projects never progressed.

 In February 2012, Siemens acquired a majority share in the company, raising its holding from 45% to over 90%.
-MCT was wholly owned by Siemens, as part of the Hydro and Ocean Business, before being transferred to the Renewables business and finally divested to Atlantis resources who effectively shut the company down.
+MCT was wholly owned by Siemens, as part of the Hydro and Ocean Business, before being transferred to the Renewables business, and finally divested to Atlantis Resources in 2015 who effectively shut the company down.

 Technology

 The technology developed by MCT works much the same as a submerged windmill, driven by the flow of water rather than air.
 Tidal flows are more predictable than air flows both in time and maximum velocity, therefore, it is possible to bring designs closer to the theoretical maximum.
 The turbines have a patented feature by which they can take advantage of the reversal of flow every 6 hours and generate on both flow and ebb of the tide.
 The tips of the blades are placed well below the surface so they will not be a danger to shipping or be vulnerable to storms.

 Because the blades move relatively slowly (15 rpm) and there are only two, it is unlikely that there will be adverse environmental impacts on fish or other aquatic life.
 A monitoring project has been set up in the Strangford Lough project to confirm this.

-Two approaches are being followed, one for relatively shallow waters, up to 30 m, and the other for deeper waters.
+Two approaches were being developed by MCT, one for relatively shallow waters, up to 30 m, and the other for deeper waters.
 In shallow waters, the turbines are suspended on a tower which extends above the water surface and enables the turbines to be lifted clear off the water for maintenance purposes.
-But since the number of sites around the world where this is possible is finite, they're also developing fully submersed systems which will take advantage of larger scale, but will also be able to be brought to the surface for maintenance.
+But since the number of sites around the world where this is possible is finite, they also started developing a fully submersed system which will take advantage of larger scale, but will also be able to be brought to the surface for maintenance.